 Founded in 1992, the Barbara and Edward Netter Center for Community Partnerships is the University's primary vehicle for advancing civic and community engagement at Penn.
 It brings together the resources and assets of both the University and the wider community to help solve universal problems such as poverty, health inequities, environmental sustainability, and inadequate, unequal education as they are manifested in the University's local geographic area of West Philadelphia and Philadelphia at large.
-The Netter Center develops and helps implement democratic, mutually transformative, place-based partnerships between Penn and West Philadelphia that advance research, teaching, learning, practice, and service and improve the quality of life on campus and in the community.
+The Netter Center develops and helps implement democratic, mutually transformative, place-based partnerships between Penn and West Philadelphia that advance research, teaching, learning, and service.
+These partnerships help improve the quality of life on campus and in the community.
 The Netter Center works with and serves as a model for other higher education institutions across the United States and around the world.

 Rationale for University Engagement

 - Penn’s future and the future of West Philadelphia and Philadelphia are intertwined.

 - Penn can make a significant contribution to improving the quality of life in West Philadelphia and Philadelphia.

 - Penn better fulfills its academic mission by working collaboratively with the community to help improve the quality of life in West Philadelphia and Philadelphia.

 - Penn will more fully realize Benjamin Franklin’s founding vision for the University, as well as higher education’s civic mission in general, through working in partnership with its neighbors.

 - Develop and sustain democratic, mutually transformative, place-based partnerships between Penn and West Philadelphia.

 - Galvanize and engage the broad range of Penn resources, particularly its human resources of students, faculty, staff, and alumni, to work with and contribute to West Philadelphia.